VoltaireNoir/blight/README.md

 - Decrease brightness smoothly `blight sweep-down` OR `blight sweep-down 20`
 - Set custom brightness value ``blight set val``
 - Increase brightness for specific device `blight inc 2 nvidia_0`

-Note: When specifying a device name, you need to specify optional values too (if the command accepts them).
+Note: When specifying a device name, you need to specify optional values too if the command accepts them (see above example).

 ## Install
 ### Using Cargo